Market

 controls.

-• Performed substantive procedures including testing
+• Performed substantive procedures including testing of

-by selecting statistical samples of revenue
+selecting statistical samples of revenue transactions

-timing of transfer of control arising from
+of transfer of control arising from pressure to

-pressure to achieve performance targets as
+achieve performance targets as well as meeting

-well as meeting external expectations.
+external expectations.

 • Examined the underlying documents, which included